alexanderhorner/webpack-image-processor-loader/README.md

 The function is called with a parameter named `sharp`, it is an object of the same type as the `sharp()`'s in [sharp's API page](https://sharp.pixelplumbing.com/api-operation).

 The return type of the function should be an `sharp` object.

+### Custom `.runPipeline()` method

+The loader adds a custom `.runPipeline()` method to the sharp object.
+It enables you to run another pipeline function so you dont have to repeat yourself as often.